-Our interlibrary loan (ILL) and document delivery service provides you with resources from other libraries when we do not have the item you need.
-We are able to borrow materials from academic, public and research libraries across Canada and around the world.
+Our interlibrary loan (ILL) and document delivery service provides you with digital and print resources from other libraries when we do not have the item you need.
+We are able to borrow digital and print materials from academic, public and research libraries across Canada and around the world.

 - Use the Search option to find the item you need at another library.
 The item you choose from the list of search results will automatically populate the fields of the request form.